Frank Lloyd Wright’s Landmark Ennis House

-Practically, the West Coast promised the architect a shot at big-budget projects and reliable paydays, along with proximity to his son Lloyd Wright, who served as general contractor on his father’s now-famous series of textile-block houses in the L.A. area, including the beautifully restored Ennis House, which is back on the market, a big-ticket and better than ever.
+Practically, the West Coast promised the architect a shot at big-budget projects and reliable paydays, along with proximity to his son Frank Lloyd Wright, who served as general contractor on his father’s now-famous series of textile-block houses in the Los Angeles area, including the beautifully restored Ennis House, which is back on the market, a big-ticket and better than ever.

-Listed for $23 million by Coldwell Banker and Hilton & Hyland and located in the Los Feliz neighborhood of L.A., Ennis House has long been a star in this town, having appeared in a slew of television and film projects throughout the years including Blade Runner, the sci-fi classic, an acute reminder of the home’s experimental nature, particularly when it was first built, in 1924, when concrete still was a relatively new material in residential construction.
+Listed for $23 million by Coldwell Banker and Hilton & Hyland and located in the Los Feliz neighborhood of Los Angeles, Ennis House has long been a star in this town, having appeared in a slew of television and film projects throughout the years including Blade Runner, the sci-fi classic, an acute reminder of the home’s experimental nature, particularly when it was first built, in 1924, when concrete still was a relatively new material in residential construction.

 Now nearly a century old, the landmark residence is still making headlines, most recently for the feverous, multimillion restoration efforts by its current owner Ron Burkle, which has taken the already high-profile home to yet another level of renown.

 The last of Frank Lloyd Wright’s local textile-block homes built in Southern California, the Ennis House is his most extravagantly imagined here.
 The clients who commissioned the house, Charles and Mabel Ennis, proprietors of a men’s clothing store, are somewhat shadowy figures in the sense that not much is known about them.